 Turn it into a bio

 If you are submitting work to a show or gallery exhibit, your Artist Statement is not your short bio.
 Along with your statement, you will usually submit a short 60 - 100 word bio outlining your studies, main gallery exhibits, and upbringing.
-Your Artist Statement might reference some of some items in your bio but leans more toward framing the work in the exhibit, a chance to speak artistically, not just factually.
+Your Artist Statement might reference some of some items in your bio but leans more toward framing the work in the exhibition, a chance to speak artistically, not just factually.
 It also focuses on the present and the future rather than the past.

 Check out this quick video by Thomas Evans on how to write an artist statement

 If you found this article useful, share it around, that makes us happy.
 You can also join the Mail Squad for posts like this.
 And, if you have any unanswered questions, you can send them to firstname.lastname@example.org and we'll do our best to answer them in an email or a post.